allenai/varnish-deprecated/components/varnish/index.en-US.md

 cover: https://allenai.org/favicon.ico
 ---

-The default Varnish theme, which provides programmatic access to the default values for a colors, typography and other properties related to the user interface.
+The default Varnish theme, which provides programmatic access to the default values for colors, typography and other properties related to the user interface.

 ## Example Usage in a Component